-On or about March 7, 2022, Collegiate School provided written notice of this incident to all affected individuals, which includes one (1) Maine resident.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.
+On June 30, 2023, Stibbs & Co. posted notice of this event on its website and issued a notice to nationwide media in order to provide substitute notice to those for whom it does not have a mailing address.
+On July 12, 2023, Stibbs & Co. is mailing written notice of this incident to the affected individuals for whom it does have a mailing address, which includes one (1) Maine resident.
+Written notice to individuals is being provided in substantially the same form as the letter attached here as Exhibit A.